-Information received either via phone or electronic means are reviewed for benefit coverage or determination of medical necessity.
+Information received via telephone, fax or electronically is reviewed for benefit coverage or determination of medical necessity.
 Appropriateness and medical necessity are reviewed using MCG criteria, Plan clinical protocols, benefits, and coverage.
-Upon approval of authorization, the authorization is faxed to the requesting provider, and servicing provider.
-Approved authorization notification is made to the member via phone or mailed letter.
+Upon approval of authorization, the authorization is faxed to the requesting provider and servicing provider.

-Requests that do not meet the medical necessity criteria or coverage guidelines are sent to the plan's Medical Review Provider for determination of medical necessity or benefit coverage.
-Peer-to-peer information is provided to the Medical Review Provider to allow additional clinical information to be provided before an adverse determination is made.
-If the Medical Review Provider determines that medical necessity criteria or benefit coverage is not established, notification is made to the requesting provider that will include the physician reviewer's determination to deny authorization.
+Requests that do not meet the medical necessity criteria or coverage guidelines are sent to the Plan Medical Director.
+Peer-to-Peer information is provided to the requested provider to allow additional clinical information to be provided before an adverse determination is made.
+If the Plan Medical Director determines medical necessity criteria or benefit coverage is not established, notifications made to the requesting provider is included in the physician reviewer's determination to deny authorization.
 A denial letter is sent to the requesting provider within two (2) business days of the determination.